-Green coffee beans have become increasingly popular in the last several years due to their health benefits, brewing customization, and most importantly their longer shelf life.
+Green coffee beans have become more and more popular in the last several years due to their health benefits, brewing customization, and most importantly their longer shelf life.
 Unlike their roasted counterparts, green coffee beans remain stable for extended periods under the right circumstances.

 If you are curious about this new caffeinated craze or you have some unanswered questions about the green side of beans, keep reading below.
 We will not only share their shelf life, but also the best way to keep them fresh longer, why they are becoming so popular, plus a few other details you might not know.

-So, pull up a seat, grab a fresh brew, and scroll along below.
+So, pull up a seat, grab a fresh brew, and read along below.

 What Are Green Coffee Beans?

 In case you are new to the world of green coffee, we wanted to take a brief moment to get you up to speed.
 Green coffee, as we mentioned earlier, has become increasingly popular due to the many benefits of the fruit.

 The standard brown (or roasted) coffee bean comes from small evergreen trees that bare red fruit called coffee cherries.
 It is the seed of this fruit that is the coffee bean.
 Typically, when you buy coffee beans, they have been roasted and are ready for brewing.
 Green coffee beans, however, have not been roasted and are in their natural, straight from the cherry, state.

 Coffee beans come from all over the world.
 As the non-roasted variety has been more and more in demand, you can find them at most grocery stores and other convenient locations.
 Green coffee, similar to roasted beans, comes in different flavors and boldness.

 Green coffee beans that are mild likely come from South America while the more citrus and acidic flavors are shipped from African countries like Kenya and Ethiopia.
 If you are a fan of a strong, bold flavor, Indonesian and Brazilian beans are what you are after.

 Why Are Green Coffee Beans So Popular?